Pituitary adenoma

 Pituitary adenoma and endonasal endoscopy

-Pituitary adenoma is usually treated surgically by endonosal endoscopy.
+Pituitary adenoma is usually treated surgically using endoscopic surgery.

-THEpituitary gland is a endocrine gland small in size: it measures less than 1 centimeter in diameter.
-It is located inside the skull and contained in a bony saddle ("sella turcica"), located behind the nose and between the eyes.
-It consists of two sections, one anterior (adenohypophysis) and one posterior (neurohypophysis).
+The pituitary gland is a endocrine gland Small in size, measuring less than 1 centimeter in diameter.
+It is located inside the skull and contained within a bony saddle (the "sella turcica"), located behind the nose and between the eyes.
+It consists of two sections, an anterior (adenohypophysis) and a posterior (neurohypophysis).

-Although its structure suggests an unremarkable gland, the pituitary is actually the equivalent of an orchestra conductor: The hormones it secretes in turn stimulate the activity of other glands, thus affecting the regulation of the metabolism of our body, its growth and reproduction.
+Although its structure makes one think of a gland of little importance, the pituitary gland is actually the equivalent of an orchestra conductor: the hormones it secretes in turn stimulate the activity of other glands, thus influencing the regulation of our body's metabolism, growth and reproduction.

-For this reason, if one of the pituitary hormone lines is affected by a particular disorder, potentially very serious pathologies can result.
-The pituitary gland can in fact be affected by various types of lesions, mostly benign, of which pituitary adenoma is the most common.
+For this reason, if one of the pituitary hormone lines is affected by a particular disorder, potentially very serious pathologies can arise.
+The pituitary gland can be affected by various types of lesions, mostly benign, of which Pituitary adenoma is the most common.

-When a pituitary adenoma forms, we witness the abnormal development of part of the pituitary and its cells.
+When a pituitary adenoma forms, we see the abnormal development of a part of the pituitary gland and its cells.
 It can secrete hormones (secreting) or not (non-secreting).
-Below a diameter of 1 centimeter, we speak of pituitary microadenoma; exceeded the centimeter, it is about pituitary macroadenoma.
-Size, location and secreting state or not determine the possible consequences:
+Below a diameter of 1 centimeter, we speak of pituitary microadenoma; once the centimeter is exceeded, it is a question of pituitary macroadenoma.
+Size, location and secretory or non-secretory state determine the possible consequences:

 • hypersecretion syndrome: occurs when the adenoma produces too many hormones (TSH, prolactin, ACTH, growth hormone).
-This causes a significant imbalance in the body, leading to diseases such as Cushing's disease (manifested by excessive amounts of fat along the entire trunk and face), acromegaly (overgrowth of some bone structures), prolactinoma (cancer that negatively affects fertility in both men and women)
+This causes a significant imbalance in the body, which causes pathologies such as Cushing's disease (which manifests itself with excessive amounts of fat along the entire trunk and on the face), acromegaly (excessive growth of some bone structures), prolactinoma (cancer that negatively affects fertility in both men and women)

-• insufficiency syndrome, which sees the adenoma invade the space occupied by the pituitary and hinder its normal functioning.
-There is thus a decrease in the production of hormones (hypopituitarism)
+• insufficiency syndrome, which sees the adenoma invade the space occupied by the pituitary gland and hinders its normal functioning.
+This leads to a decrease in the production of hormones (hypopituitarism)

 • mass syndrome: the size of the adenoma ends up causing compression of the optic nerves, resulting in loss of visual acuity or reduction of the lateral visual field